 According to this chart, it may be surprising that the archangels are one of the lowest ranks of angelic creatures.
 Archangels are called such because their choir is above that of the lowest angels (among these are our Guardian Angels), therefore they are referred to as the “princes” of the angels that rank beneath them.

 We can discern from this ranking of angels that the lower choirs have closer dealings with events on earth, while the higher choirs attend the throne of God in heaven.

 Both angels and archangels are the angelic beings that have direct dealings with humans as recorded in the Catholic Bible.
 The archangels are seen to be the highest of all God’s messenger angels and they are given the most important missions.
 Of the seven, St. Michael is regarded as the highest ranking.

 Michael means, “Who is like God?”
 Of the three angels mentioned by name in the Catholic Bible, St. Michael the Archangel is mentioned the most.
 He is found in the Old Testament in Daniel 10:13-21, 10:21, 12:1, and in the New Testament in Rev. 12:7-9 and Jude 1:9.

-St. Michael is most known for doing battle against Lucifer (who was probably a seraph) and casting him and the fallen angels out of heaven.
+St. Michael is most known for doing battle against Lucifer (who could have been a seraph) and casting him and the other fallen angels out of heaven.
 Because of this feat, he is known as the leader or prince of the angels.

 St. Michael is the champion of God’s people and the protector of the Church.
 He is also regarded as the angel who brings the souls of men to their judgment before God, thus being the angel of judgment.